 Replaces: electric spice grinder, mini food processor

 I use this almost every day for grinding whole spices like peppercorns, cumin seeds, or coriander.
 The larger ones can be used easily to make everything from spice rubs to pestos to aioli.
-I have a very small one, but hope to get a larger one like this.
+I have a very small one but hope to get a larger one.

 Replaces: food processor or blender